CodyTolene/pip-boy-apps/apps/portahack/README.md

 Try finding hidden code snippets to reset your attempts or remove incorrect words from the board.
-The number that appears next to your attempted guess indicates how many letters your guess shares with the correct password
+The number that appears next to your attempted guess indicates how many letters your guess shares with the correct password.

 ### License